Below is an overview of the most common areas of advice we give. Click on the subject to jump to that section:

 The Feel Good Community (Fridays 1 – 3pm; deliveries available for those unable to leave home)

 The Feel Good Community is a local initiative providing care packages to those in need within the local community.
-You need to complete a form from them Collection is from the Whitmore Community Centre on Phillip Street.
+Collection is from the Whitmore Community Centre on Phillip Street.
+For more information or to make a referral, please contact Rochelle on 07503895278.

-Hot meals four nights a week outside the Shoreditch Healthy Living Centre at 170 Pitfield Street.
+Hot meals are provided on Monday and Tuesday evening at St Monica’s Church, Hoxton Square, between 6:00 and 7:30pm.
 Vegan options, as well as meat, fish and vegetarian options, are often available, as are pastries and baked goods.
-They also provide a selection of non-perishable food items for people to choose from and take with them.
-Clothing, shoes and bags are also available on Tuesdays.
+Bread and pastries are provided on the other days of the week for people to take away.
 For more information, please contact Aina on 07759 137860.

 North London Action for the Homeless